AppCafe Docs

 Build a [type of app] for [audience].
 It should help users [main outcome].
 Include [key pages or features].
 The design should feel [style direction].

-Make me a websiteBuild a landing page for a SaaS analytics product with a hero section, feature grid, pricing table, FAQ, and contact form.
-Use a clean dark-blue and white visual style for startup buyers.
+Make me a websiteBuild a public site for [audience] with a home section, key offering section, proof or trust section, FAQ, and contact form.
+Use a visual style that matches [brand direction].

 What to include when possible